paul-hammant/SvnMerkleizer/README.md

-A better solution would be to have a Rust/Nim/Zig (or C) commit hook that recalculated the merkle tree for the in-progress commit on the server, and wrote .merkle files to the pertinent directories, and included them in the commit itself.
-That'd could force the committer to do a 'svn up' operation immediately following the commit, but that should be quick (and never clash).
-I say could, because Subversion does not require to to be "up to date" with working copy before you commit, unless one of the files your trying to change has changed server-side too.
+A better solution would be to have a Rust/Nim/Zig (or C) commit hook that recalculated the merkle tree for the in-progress commit on the server, and wrote real .merkle files to the pertinent directories, and included them in the commit itself.
+That could force the committer to do a 'svn up' operation immediately following the commit, but that should be quick (and never clash).
+I say "could", because Subversion does not require to to be "up to date" with working copy before you commit, unless one of the files your trying to change has changed server-side too.
 The downside of a commit-hook equivalent is that it can only really be for a single 'admin' user, and if you yourself did a checkout and you're only permitted to see a subset of the directories/files in the repo, then you'll not be able to verify the the merkle tree (because